dhanesh686-m/Secure-Chat-Application/README.md

 ### To see Active users , Click "List of Active user".

-# Enjoy Chatting without any risk of privacy!!
+# Enjoy Chatting without any risk of privacy breach!!